Women in the Arab world: Arab women's rights and legal restrictions

 Tunisia is the only Arabic-speaking Muslim-majority country to grant women equal rights as men, outlawing polygamy, allowing Muslim women to marry non-Muslim men, and giving them equal inheritance as men.

 Egypt is one of the leading countries with active feminist movements, and the fight for women's rights is associated to social justice and secular nationalism.
 Egyptian feminism started out with informal networks of activism after women were not granted the same rights as their male comrades in 1922.
 The movements eventually resulted in women gaining the right to vote in 1956.

-Although Lebanese laws don't give Lebanese women full rights, Lebanon has a very large feminism movement.
+Although Lebanese laws do not give Lebanese women full rights, Lebanon has a very large feminism movement.
 NGOs like Kafa and Abaad have served this feminist obligation, and tried several times to pass adequate laws that give Lebanese women their rights.
 The most talked about right is citizenship by marriage and descent: a woman in Lebanon is not authorised to pass her citizenship to her spouse nor her children.
-This right is making a buzz in Lebanese society, but isn't widely approved.
+This right is making a buzz in Lebanese society, but is not widely approved.

 Feminists in Saudi Arabia can end up in jail or face a death penalty for their activism.
 Some of their requests were granted such as not requiring a male guardian to access government services.
 Women still need a male guardian's approval to travel and marry.

 In Libya, a rather conservative Arab country, Khadija Bsekri, a professor, founded in 2011 an organisation, The Female Amazons of Libya.
 The organisation launched some campaigns, such as those to curtail against violence against women, improve the status of migrant shelters, and strengthen the capacities of activists and media professionals.
 Its name reflects mythical prehistoric Libyan Amazons.